tendermint/atom_one/CALL_TO_ARMS.md

 a problem once again.

 > "What do I do if I want to tweet about controversial positions on April fools
-> but I want people to take them seriously?" - Ethan Buchman, April 1st, 2021.
+> but I want people to take them seriously?" - _Ethan Buchman, April 1st, 2021_

 > "After careful thought I've realized that in fact, the most efficient,
 > effective, and sustainable way to structure the economy is to have one global
 > currency that all 7B+ of us can use and it should be backed by the largest
-> and strongest nation state government" - Ethan Buchman, April 1st, 2021.
+> and strongest nation state government" - _Ethan Buchman, April 1st, 2021_

 Let this serve as an eviction notice to the proponents of ATOM2.0.